openforis/sepal-doc/docs/source/cookbook/classification.rst

 Two inputs are required to create the classification output:

-- Pixel values (e.g. bands) to classify.
+- pixel values (e.g. bands) to classify; and
-- Training data to set up the classification model.
+- training data to set up the classification model.

 This menu will help the user manage the training data of the model used.
-To open it, simply click on :btn:`TRN` in the lower-right side of the window.
+To open it, select :btn:`TRN` in the lower-right side of the window.

 .. thumbnail:: ../_images/cookbook/classification/training_landing.png
     :group: classification-recipe